 Briana C. Jackson

-EGYPTOLOGIST - EDITOR - VIDEO CREATOR - ARCHAEOGAMER - DIGITAL HUMANITIES - FOUNDER OF PER-HAY STUDIO
+EGYPTOLOGIST - WRITER - VIDEO CREATOR - ARCHAEOGAMER - DIGITAL HUMANITIES

 Ancient Lives on the Nile